-Ebola Virus Disease (EVD) is a serious and often fatal disease caused by a virus.
+Ebola virus disease (EVD) is a serious and often fatal disease caused by a virus.
 There are several strains of the Ebola virus.

 There have been more than two dozen outbreaks of EVD in humans across Central, East, and West Africa since the virus was first identified in 1976.
-All people travelling to Africa should check the
+All people travelling to Africa should check

-Smart Traveller website for current outbreaks.
+Smart Traveller for current outbreaks.

 Fruit bats are considered to be the natural host of Ebola viruses, with occasional outbreaks amongst other species such as chimpanzees, gorillas, monkeys and forest antelope.